Founder and Instructor

 Nathan served as a high school math teacher with Teach for America and as an adjunct psychology professor at the University of Texas at Brownsville.
 Nathan's non-academic interests included directing a philanthropic foundation.

 Nathan achieved a 173 on the LSAT.
-He left Austin GMAT Review to attend Harvard Law School and is now a graduate.
+He left Austin LSAT Prep to attend Harvard Law School and is now a graduate.

 Instructor and Tutor 2011-12; Harvard Law School Graduate